 The story of Jesse Lingard, a Warrington-born boyhood Manchester United fan going from being the perennial scapegoat that symbolised United’s seeming mediocrity to the match-winning hero that the supporters did not quite deserve – is a remarkable one.
-What the now 24-year old has experienced in the last few weeks is an occupational evolution – paraphrasing Mourinho’s words – and for humans that may not have had a Pokemon experience in their lives, that may sound a bit weird.
+What the now 24-year old has experienced in the last few weeks is an occupational evolution – paraphrasing Mourinho’s words – and for humans that may not have had a Pokemon experience in their lives, that may sound a bit weird so they should try out the FIFA 19 game for Android.
 But it cannot be any more apparent that he has had one and the stone has indeed – worked its wonders.

 To even mention Lingard in a list that contains the traditional ‘playmakers’ such as Kevin De Bruyne, Eden Hazard, Mesut Ozil and former Liverpool playmaker Phillipe Coutinho was a crime that you did not want to commit.
 But such has been his form that I am compelled to look at the numbers and evaluate his effectiveness and thereby impact he has had in Manchester United winning games of football.